• Skip to main content

 Château de Chillon, Switzerland

-Sandy Huntley, Château de Chillon, Switzerland
+Sandy Huntley in the interior courtyard of Château de Chillon, Switzerland

 Located on a small island in Lake Geneva between Montreux and Villeneuve, Chillon Castle is a medieval fortress famous for its scenic and strategic location.

-François Bonivard, Château de Chillon, Switzerland
+Portrait of François Bonivard, the prisoner whose story inspired Lord Byron's poem at Château de Chillon, Switzerland

-Lord Byron, Château de Chillon, Switzerland
+Commemorative plaque for Lord Byron in the dungeon of Château de Chillon, Switzerland

 Lord Byron visited the castle in 1816 and was inspired by the story of François Bonivard, a prisoner held there in the 16th century, to write his poem “The Prisoner of Chillon.”
 Byron famously carved his name on a pillar in the dungeon, which remains a notable historical feature today.